PHP Classes And Objects. Here’s What You Need To Know

 ?>

-Arrow symbol is and OOP construct that is used to access contained properties and methods of a given object.
+The arrow symbol is an OOP construct that is used to access contained properties and methods of a given object.
 Pseudo-variable $this provides a reference to the calling object for example the object to which the method belongs.

 <?php